 I’ve been searching for a “magic book” for quite a long time.
 The book which would allow a beginner manager to get all the necessary knowledge at once.
 And it seems I’ve found it.
 “High Output Management” by Andrew S. Grove has been recognized unanimously as the main book on the Quora portal.
 It has got exalted reviews from almost all the critics who write about it and is recommended as a holy word for each beginner manager.
 I’ve found it, read it and here’s what I think of it.

-I would give the book 4 out 5 and recommend it to thoughtful reading, despite some faults in the form (that’s the reason I can’t give it 5 rating).
-It’ll be useful for a beginner manager due to a wide coverage of all the main management questions — from setting goals to employee training — and a practical incline with focus in productivity increase.
+I would give the book 4 out 5 and recommend it to thoughtful reading, despite some faults in the form (that’s the reason I can’t give it 5 ratings).
+It’ll be useful for a beginner manager due to wide coverage of all the main management questions — from setting goals to employee training — and a practical incline with a focus on productivity increase.
 And then if asked on some manager party “So, you’ve read Grove?”, you won’t choke with your cocktail and will answer cheerfully “A breakfast producing factory, one-to-one meeting?
 Surely!
 It’s classic.
 Everybody starts with it!”

-- Part of recommendation is applicable for advanced managers only.
+Part of the recommendations is applicable to advanced managers only.

 History of the book

 Andrew S. Grove has moved to the USA in 1956 from Hungary and didn’t know English at all.
-He took part in Intel foundation in 12 years, in 1968.
-He became the President of Intel in 11 years and write the book “High Output Management” in 1983 in which he sums up his 20 year management experience.
+He took part in the Intel foundation in 12 years, in 1968.
+He became the President of Intel in 11 years and write the book “High Output Management” in 1983 in which he sums up his 20-year management experience.